Religion School / Bar & Bat Mitzvah / Kabalat Torah / LJY-Netzer / Adult Education / SCHOOL VISITS

 Like most communities, education is at the heart of KLS.
-We have an active and busy religion school (Cheder) which is held at the synagogue on Shabbat mornings during term time.
+For the older children, we have an active and busy religion school (Cheder) which is held at the synagogue on Shabbat mornings during term time.

 It is a credit to our religion school teachers that many young members return to the synagogue to teach and take leading roles in the Liberal Jewish Youth Movement (LJY Netzer) both nationally and internationally.